Help Centre

 - 4All government data (occupation names, visa details, SOL lists) remains in English to preserve accuracy.

-- 1All payments are processed securely through Stripe, a PCI-compliant payment processor.
+- 1All payments are processed securely through a PCI-compliant card processor — your card number, CVV and full card details never touch ImmiIQ servers.

-- 3Click 'Manage Billing' to access the Stripe customer portal where you can update your card, change plans, or download invoices.
+- 3Click 'Manage Subscription' to access the secure billing portal where you can update your card, change plans or download invoices.

 Still have questions?